dnikic/terminal-developer-workflow/README.md

-" softtabstop:      Fine tunes the amount of white space to be added " shiftwidth        Determines the amount of whitespace to add in normal mode " expandtab:        When this option is enabled, vi will use spaces instead of tabs " set hidden:        Enables you to switch buffer without saving changes to disk set tabstop     =4 set softtabstop =4 set shiftwidth  =4
+" softtabstop:      Fine tunes the amount of white space to be added " shiftwidth        Determines the amount of whitespace to add in normal mode " expandtab:        When this option is enabled, vi will use spaces instead of tabs " set hidden:       Enables you to switch buffer without saving changes to disk " set cursorline    Highlight current line and use hi defined styling for the line and line number set tabstop     =4 set softtabstop =4 set shiftwidth  =4